thednainus/senegalHIVmodel/analyses/scripts/R-scripts/Models/README.md

 Source the files *"1.model.R"* and *"2.load_data.R"*.
 Perform the MCMC using the BayesianTools R package.
 The difference here is that it uses a previous run to generate values for a z-matrix.
+This previous run was generated using script *3.mcmc.R*.
 For more information see https://github.com/florianhartig/BayesianTools/issues/79